abroroo/til/git/Submodules.md

 ## Git Submodules

-So me and my friend were working on a project, frontend and backend with one git repo.
-I was making updates in frontend and he is in the backend, and we were commiting our chnages in our respective folders only `git add ./backend` or `git add ./frontend` and pushing them to the repo.
+So me and my friend were working on a project, frontend and backend, with one git repo.
+I was making updates in the frontend, and he was in the backend, and we were committing our changes in our respective folders only, `git add ./backend` or `git add ./frontend` and pushing them to the repo.

-However, we've got a problem, whenever either of us pushed changes in our designated folder, it unintentionally overwrote the contents of the `/frontend` or `/backend` directory too.
+However, we've got a problem: whenever either of us pushed changes in our designated folder, it unintentionally overwrote the contents of the `/frontend` or `/backend` directory too.

 Then we learned about **[git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)** , this [article](https://github.blog/2016-02-01-working-with-submodules/) also explains it well

 ***Submodule is repository embedded in your main repository.
 It is mostly used to include another project within your main project.***

-It also usefeul in our case where we had backend in Django and frontend in Next.js
+It was also useful in our case, where we had a backend in Django and a frontend in Next.js

 ### How To Use git submodules in Your Project Where You Have Backend and Frontend in Different Environments.
 1. First create seperate repos for backend and frontend. aka "submodules"